benjithorpe/csslite/README.md

 There are a couple ways to get CSSLite:

 - [Download the latest version](https://github.com/benjithorpe/csslite/releases) or [Check other versions](https://github.com/benjithorpe/csslite/releases)
-- Clone the repo: `git clone https://github.com/benjithorpe/csslite.git` **_(Note: this is under active development, so if you're looking for stable and safe version, use the zipped download)_**
+- Clone the repo: `git clone https://github.com/benjithorpe/csslite.git`.

 #### Installing